asit2001/shopping-list/README.md

 ## License

-The Password Generator is licensed under the terms of the MIT Open Source license and is available for free.
+The Shopping List is licensed under the terms of the MIT Open Source license and is available for free.

 ## Links